TimothyFHinds/project2antlr4/README.md

 ## tests/test2.pas

-Test case #2 implements a static while loop decrementing from 20 to 1.

-Test case #22 covers the while-do loop that we had to implement.
+Test case #2 covers the while-do loop that we had to implement.
-This statement essentially asks for a number to count from and decrements it until it is equal to 0.
+This statement essentially takes a number, prints it, then decrements it.
+Loops until it is equal to 0.

-    **Incorporates readln()
+## tests/test22.pas

+Test case #22 is test case #2 with readln() functionality to tests the limitationss of while loops.

 ## tests/test3.pas

 Test case #3 covers the for-do loops and will basically print out all values in the for loop from 10 to 20.
+It has a second for loop as well, which is utilizing the DOWNTO functionality.
+It loops from 20 down to 10.

 ## tests/test4.pas

-Test case #4 covers our break statement.
+Test case #4 covers our break statement cases.
+It breaks out of a while loops and for loops.

 ## tests/test5.pas

-Test case #5 covers our continue statement.
+Test case #5 covers our continue statement cases.
+It will parse through the tree until it hits continue statements.
+Works for while loops and for loops.

 ## tests/test6.pas

-moved the version with readln() to test66.pas

 Test case #6 involves the testing of user defined procedures.
 In this file, we read in three different numbers.
 These numbers should be type and then set with the return key.